-Thank you to everyone to who sent me baking questions on Instagram last week.
-There were hundreds of questions, so I’m compiling a few posts to answer as much of them as I can.
-This one focuses on questions about pie and crust and there are also posts about Baking Homemade Bread, Cake Baking and Decorating, Meringue, vegan desserts, Pies and Pie Crust and Equipment.
+Thank you to everyone to who sent me baking questions on Instagram.
+There were hundreds of questions, so I’ve compiled a few posts to answer as much of them as I can.
+This one focuses on questions about pie and crust and there are also posts answering FAQs about Baking Homemade Bread, Cake Baking and Decorating, Meringue, vegan desserts, Pies and Pie Crust and Equipment.
 If you have additional questions about pie or pie crust, please leave me a comment and I’ll get to as many of them as I can!

 Your Questions About Pie and Pie Crust

-- How do you stop pie crust from sticking without using too much flour?
+- How to prevent the pie crust from sticking to the surface without using too much flour?
 Keeping the dough cold, so it isn’t too sticky.
 You can pop the dough back into the refrigerator at any time to chill it down, then continue rolling.

-- Where can I buy that rolling pin?
-Love it.
+- Where can I buy that stenciled rolling pin?
 It’s linked in this blog post.
-I got mine from JKAdams, but there is also a selection here.
+I got mine from JK Adams, but there is also a selection here.